 - Stay quiet for a few moments, then go back to what you were doing, only more slowly and smoothly.

 This technique is useful either before or during the exam.

 If your exam has a reading period, use it to your advantage

 During your initial read-through, locate the 'easy' and 'hard' questions.
 The golden rule is to start with the easy ones.
-Don't do the hard ones first to get them out of the way.
-What you'll find is that the hard ones get in your way, slowing you down and stressing you out.
 Answering an easy question increases your confidence, helps get you thinking and triggers your memory.
 This might help you to remember information for those 'difficult' questions.